QuaDref/Personal-University-TableView-/README.md

 # Personal-University-TableView

-This project will show you work with TableView
+This project will show you work with TableView in programming language Swift